 Since PPH is the major cause of maternal mortality in the world, it is essential that care teams are able to prevent, diagnose and institute non-surgical management within the "golden hour".
-The need for simultaneous institution of multiple actions for the adequate therapeutic management of PPH justifies the presence of an orderly work system in care centers.
-For the reduction of risks and morbidity and mortality from PPH, it is necessary to implement risk stratification in health services and reduce difficulties in the management of patients by the early identification of risk factors and optimization of prenatal, childbirth and post-natal care.
-The systematic use of prophylactic oxytocin and active management of the third stage and an efficient method of estimating blood loss, combined with the appropriate diagnosis and therapeutic are practices that should be offered in a standardized and uniform manner by care teams.
-The availability of UBT, NASG and blood components and the knowledge and skill of professionals for the correct use of these inputs complement the care needs for an adequate non-surgical management of PPH.
-Finally, the valorization of women's lives, the organization of local health systems and the establishment of programs dedicated to preventing maternal mortality that improve health professionals' skills and eliminate barriers to care access are essentially the greatest challenges to reduce PPH morbidity and mortality.
+The need to simultaneously perform of PPH justifies the presence of an orderly work system in care centers.
+For the reduction of risks and morbidity and mortality from PPH, it is necessary to implement risk stratification in health services and reduce difficulties in the management of patients through the early identification of risk factors and optimization of antenatal, childbirth and post-natal care.
+The systematic use of prophylactic oxytocin and of active management of the third stage, as well as an efficient method of estimating blood loss combined with the appropriate diagnosis and therapeutic, are practices that should be offered in a standardized and uniform manner by care teams.
+The availability of UBT, intrauterine vacuum devices, NASG and blood components, the knowledge of actions that reduce morbidity and mortality and the development of professional skills for the correct use of these supplies complement the care needs for an adequate non-surgical management of PPH.
+Finally, the valorization of women's lives, the organization of local health systems and establishment of programs dedicated to preventing maternal mortality, optimizing health professionals' skills and eliminating barriers to care access are essentially the greatest challenges to reduce PPH morbidity and mortality.